mariiamakura/philosophers/README.md

 ./a.out
 ```

-## algorithm for philosophers
-for even number of philosophers we can say that first to get folks those who are odd, then those who are even (or vice versa).
-what to do if there is odd numbers of philosophers?
-well, we can try another way around:
-- give every folk a number (index)
-- every philosopher ties to get the folk with the least index (let's say there are 5 folks and 5 philosopher, so the 5th and 1st philosophers will try to get folk #1 but only one will have it while the second one will still wait for it).
-This is guarantees that there will be no deadlock when everyone tries to have the folk on the right of left and guarantees that 1 folk is free, so someone will eat!
-- make a delay for philosophers to pick up folks (for even or add philosophers for example).
-- philosophers put on the table first the folk with the larger index, then with smaler.

 ## standard output
 standard output should be protected with mutex and each philosopher will lock and unlock when they print something.